Auditory Processing Disorder

 Auditory Processing is basically the role the brain plays in the hearing process which ultimately enables us to develop learning skills.
 Essentially, it is our brain and not our ears that hear.
 The ears play the part of sending raw information on for further analysis where, all being well, it is eventually deciphered by the hearing centres in our brain.

-What is the impact of Poor Auditory Processing?
+What is the impact of poor Auditory Processing?

-People with Auditory Processing Disorders (APD) have difficulty understanding instructions and sustaining attention, particularly in the classroom environment where there is frequently competing background noise.
 The sounds of peers whispering or talking, traffic, as well as lawnmowers or children playing outside, are just some of the common classroom distractions that make learning very difficult for these children.
-They need to expend far too much mental energy and cognitive resources trying to sort through the various sources of auditory information that their brains are receiving, such that they cannot learn.

-Will Children Grow Out of Poor Auditory Processing?
+Will Children Grow Out of poor Auditory Processing?

 Is Auditory Processing Disorder (APD) anything like ADHD, ADD or autism?

-Current literature uses the term co-morbidity to relate Auditory Processing Disorder to other diagnostic labels.
 This means that the two may coexist with each other or with a multitude of other individually labelled disorders such as LD, ADD, ADHD, dyslexia, autism, and PDD.

 Auditory Processing Disorder, however, is one of the few that is “measurable” through established audiology and otology instrumental tests.
-ADHD, autism, are usually diagnosed by case history and observation of overt behaviours.

 Did We Answer Your Question?